 How to Remove Bad Backlinks

 After analysing your backlinks, you may find links that you don’t want for your website, and choose to get rid of them.
 Remember, these bad links impact your SEO negatively, and they have the potential to result in extremely harmful consequences.
 There are numerous ways to disable these links so they don’t hurt your Google ranking.
-You can: Find the contact details of the website owners and ask them to remove the link.
+You can: Find the contact details of the website owners and ask them to remove the link or this check for some link building services.
 If you ask politely, it can usually work.
 In some cases, you may find webmasters who ask you to pay for link removal or who don’t reply at all.
 In such cases, try other options.
 Disavow the links.
 If the webmasters are not responding or are trying to extort you before they take the links off, you should disavow the links.
 This is basically telling Google that you would prefer these links not be taken into account when assessing your site.
 Check which low-quality pages on your website are linked by bad backlinks, and get rid of them.
 This is not always the ideal solution as most pages will have value for your website.
 Also, it will bring up error 404/410 and too many 404s send a wrong message to Google.
 However, if you decide to take this route, you should still disavow those bad backlinks.
 Get rid of the entire domain and start over.
 This should only happen if you feel your site isn’t worth the time investment of cleaning up the bad backlinks.
 Or, if Google has penalised you for Penguin, Panda, and other updates, and you want to start afresh.
 It is quite a drastic step but ultimately effective.
 Backlinks are a valuable asset to your business.

 This information is so helpful!
 I have a new website and this here just gave such good tips on building my backlinks.